MohammedZaiter/Development/.NET/GreenSystem/README.md

 **Docker Compose Services:**

-- **greenflux**: Web api service that hosts controllers.
+- **greenSystem**: Web api service that hosts controllers.
-- **sqldb**: SQL database container instance to store the data (Alternatively, you can use your own server by modifying the **GREENFLUX_CONNECTIONSTRING** environment variable in docker-compose).
+- **sqldb**: SQL database container instance to store the data (Alternatively, you can use your own server by modifying the **GREENSYSTEM_CONNECTIONSTRING** environment variable in docker-compose).
 - **redis**: Redis container instance is used for caching and to minimize database interactions.

 ## Compile And Run: